ardellsarah/JDFE-project/README.md

 'allABRJDFEStats.csv' - contains the important statistics of all the antibiotic resistance JDFEs of interest.
 Including, the mean, variance and covariance of the home and non-home and the pleiotropy parameters r1, r2,d11,d22,d12 and c calculated using all values reported in the Cheverau et al 2015 data set

 'allABRJDFEStats_sigVals.csv' - contains the important statistics of all the antibiotic resistance JDFEs of interest.
 Including, the mean, variance and covariance of the home and non-home and the pleiotropy parameters r1, r2,d11,d22,d12 and c calculated using only the 'significant' (non-neutral) values we called from the Cheverau et al 2015 data set

+'probCollRes_CollSens_df.csv' - contains the expected number of mutations which would meet the criteria for collateral resistance and sensitivity in each antibiotic pair based off the noise distribution alone.

 #######################################################################